-Power outages across Kenya pass 10-hour mark with little explanation and a rare apology
+Power outages across Kenya passes the 12-hour mark with little explanation and a rare apology

-NAIROBI, Kenya (AP) — Much of Kenya awoke Saturday morning to find it's still without electricity after an unexplained power outage Friday night shut down the country’s main international airport and led to a rare public apology by a government minister.
+NAIROBI, Kenya (AP) — Much of Kenya awoke Saturday morning to find it was still without electricity after an unexplained power outage Friday night shut down the country’s main international airport and led to a rare public apology by a government minister.
+Major hospitals and even the president's office compound were affected.

 “I am really sorry for what has happened,” transport minister Kipchumba Murkomen said in a statement close to midnight.
 “There is no excuse worth reporting and there is no reason why our airport is in darkness.”